ouya/docs/corona.md

 #Full Document

 ### Audience
-The ouya-sdk-examples are targeted towards Corona Enterprise users intending to publish to the OUYA platform.
+The ouya-sdk-examples are targeted towards Corona Enterprise users intending to publish to the `Cortex TV` platform.

 ### Supported Platforms
 Building Corona Enterpise examples that use Android java requires the Mac platform.
 Samples that use the [OUYA Plugin for Corona](https://github.com/ouya/ouya-sdk-examples/blob/master/Corona/Submission/ouya/docs/ouya/index.markdown) will build on Mac or Windows.

 ### Introduction
 Welcome to the Corona Enterprise development club.
-These examples provide a quick way to add OUYA controller and in-app-purchase support to your game.
+These examples provide a quick way to add `Cortex TV` controllers and in-app-purchase support to your game.

 ### Corona Simulator

 The following examples apply to the Corona Simulator version.

-Build for Android/OUYA with Command+Shift+B which will produce an APK that you can install with adb commands.
+Build for `Android` with Command+Shift+B which will produce an APK that you can install with adb commands.

 ```
 adb install -r /path/to/Example.apk